1880 United States presidential election: Minor parties

 The Greenback Party convention gathered in Chicago in mid-June, using the hall recently vacated by the Republicans.
 The party was a newcomer to the political scene in 1880, having arisen as a response to the economic depression that followed the Panic of 1873, mostly in the nation's West and South.
 During the Civil War, Congress had authorized "greenbacks", a form of money redeemable in government bonds, rather than in gold, as was traditional.
 After the war, many Democrats and Republicans in the East sought to return to the gold standard, and the government began to withdraw greenbacks from circulation.
 The reduction of the money supply, combined with the economic depression, made life harder for debtors, farmers, and industrial laborers; the Greenback Party hoped to draw support from these groups.
 Beyond their support for a larger money supply, they also favored an eight-hour work day, safety regulations in factories, and an end to child labor.

 Six men were candidates for the Greenback nomination.
 James B. Weaver, an Iowa congressman and Civil War general, was the clear favorite, but two other congressmen, Benjamin F. Butler from Massachusetts and Hendrick B. Wright from Pennsylvania, also commanded considerable followings.
 Weaver triumphed quickly, winning a majority of the 850 delegates' votes on the first ballot.
 Barzillai J. Chambers, a Texas businessman and Confederate veteran, was likewise nominated for vice president on the initial vote.
 More tumultuous was the fight over the platform, as delegates from disparate factions of the left-wing movement clashed over women's suffrage, Chinese immigration, and the extent to which the government should regulate working conditions.

 A convention of the Prohibition Party also met that month in Cleveland, Ohio.
 The Prohibitionists, more of a movement than a party, focused their efforts on banning alcohol.
 Most party members came from pietist churches, and most were former Republicans.
-Only twelve states sent delegates to the convention, and the platform they agreed on was silent on most issues of the day, focusing instead on the evils of alcohol.
+Only twelve states sent delegates to the convention, and the platform they agreed on was silent on most issues of the day, focusing instead on the supposed evils of alcohol.
 For president, the Prohibitionists nominated Neal Dow, a Civil War general from Maine.
 As mayor of Portland, Dow helped to pass the "Maine law", which banned the sale of alcohol in the city; it became the model for temperance laws around the country.
 Finally, a revived Anti-Masonic Party nominated John W. Phelps, another Civil War general, on a platform of opposition to Freemasonry.
 Political prognosticators gave Weaver little chance of victory, and Dow and Phelps none at all.